Singapore Citizenship Application Filing Guide

 - Cover Letter.
 It’s good idea to include a cover letter along with the application that summarizes key points of your application (why you have decided to apply for Singapore citizenship, the roots you have established in Singapore, your financial strength, and other positive factors about your application)

 - If you have purchased any properties in Singapore, include the proof in supporting documents

 - If you have significant financial assets, include their evidence

 Bottom line: your job is to convince the authorities that Singapore will benefit from granting you the citizenship status.

 Step 3: Application Procedure

-Once you have completed the citizenship application and the supporting documents are ready, you need to visit the ICA website and submit through these options:
+Once you have completed the citizenship application and prepared the supporting documents, you will need to visit the ICA website and submit your application through the available options: